 - Entering students with a positive PPD (current or previous) are required to have a negative chest x-ray.

-- Students who have received BCG vaccination in the past and have a positive PPD reaction, should have both a CXR and a blood test (quantiferon or T-spot) performed to complete the evaluation for latent TB.
+- Students who have received BCG vaccination in the past and have a positive PPD reaction, should have both a chest x-ray and a blood test (QuantiFERON Gold or T-spot) performed to complete the evaluation for latent TB.